macmillanpublishers/bookmaker/README.md

 On your server, create the following folders and subfolders.

 * A folder to drop the project to be converted.
 See the naming convention requirements above.
-The folder should follow this convention: _MainParentFolder\_ProjectStage/ConversionFolder/_
+The folder name should follow this convention: _MainParentFolder\_ProjectStage/ConversionFolder/_
 * A folder to drop book images to be included in the conversion.
+This folder must be named _submitted\_images_.
 * A folder to archive the final converted files.
+This folder must be named _done_.
 * Temp folder: A folder where the system can store temporary files created during conversion.
+This can live anywhere and have the name of your choosing.
 * Bookmaker folder: A main parent folder to contain all of the separate bookmaker script folders.
+This can live anywhere and have the name of your choosing.
 * Resources folder: A folder for all the supplemental utilities (saxon, zip, etc).
+This can live anywhere and have the name of your choosing.
 * Log folder: A folder for storing log files.
+This can live anywhere and have the name of your choosing.

 ### Install Git and Set Up Your GitHub Account